Nonperturbative Collins-Soper Kernel from Chiral Quarks with Physical Masses: Acknowledgements

 \section{Acknowledgements}

+Our calculations were performed using the Grid \cite{Boyle:2016lbp,Yamaguchi:2022feu} and GPT \cite{GPT} software packages.
+We thank Christoph Lehner for his advice on using GPT.
 We thank Rui Zhang and Jinchen He for valuable discussions, and Artur Avkhadiev for helpful comments on the manuscript.
 We also thank Ted Rogers and J. Osvaldo Gonzalez for communications on the HSO paramterization.

 This material is based upon work supported by The U.S. Department of Energy, Office of Science, Office of Nuclear Physics through Contract No.~DE-SC0012704, Contract No.~DE-AC02-06CH11357, and within the frameworks of Scientific Discovery through Advanced Computing (SciDAC) award Fundamental Nuclear Physics at the Exascale and Beyond and the Topical Collaboration in Nuclear Theory 3D quark-gluon structure of hadrons: mass, spin, and tomography.
 YZ is partially supported by the 2023 Physical Sciences and Engineering (PSE) Early Investigator Named Award program at Argonne National Laboratory.